amperser/proselint/demo.md

 I'll be with you momentarily

 # Tense present
-Save up to 50%—or More!
+Save up to 50% or More!
 between you and i
 I did it on accident
 I feel nauseous